-Many people with disabilities or limited mobility invest in adaptations and equipment to make life at home easier
+Our insurance covers both standard homes and those with adaptations and equipment that make life at home easier

 and more comfortable.